Kafi Benz: Planning

-Publications and other activities
+Publications and other professional activities

 Contributions by Benz to publications of organizations to which she has belonged include articles, design and layout, illustrations, and editing.
 Internet contributions include public relations and communications as well as web page design, editing, management, and publication for several of the organizations.
 She also has published privately many short stories, some of which include her own illustrations.
 Some have appeared in commercial media.
 The great majority of her published works are devoted to natural history, but some are devoted to history, biography, and historic preservation as well, featuring illustrations and details of the subject people and structures.
 Brochures and fliers she created on the latter topics have been distributed to encourage historic preservation and made available by local government and institutions owning the historical structures.

-Other professional experience for Kafi Benz has included commercial art, graphic design, and illustration; marketing, public relations, and corporate image development; real estate development; medical and research publication and editing for a Fortune-100 ethical pharmaceutical corporation, Ciba-Geigy, now Novartis, that ranks second in the multinational pharmaceutical industry; technical publication and editing for a regulatory agency of the federal government, the Nuclear Regulatory Commission; ghost and speech writing; and electronic engineering product development, including the second generation of early personal computers while with Litton Industries.
+Professional experience for Kafi Benz has included commercial art, graphic design, and illustration; marketing, public relations, and corporate image development; real estate development; medical research publication and editing for a Fortune-100 ethical pharmaceutical corporation, Ciba-Geigy, now Novartis, that ranks highly in the multinational pharmaceutical industry; legal and technical editing and publication of the issuances of the Nuclear Regulatory Commission, a regulatory agency of the federal government; ghost and speech writing; and electronic engineering product development for the second generation of early personal computers by Litton Industries.